gto22/systematic-trading-backtest/README.md

 # Systematic Trading Backtest Example

 This repository contains a simplified example of a systematic FX/CFD backtesting engine written in Python.
+This example uses bid/ask prices, so spread is implicitly taken into account.
+Commission and slippage modelling are intentionally omitted here to keep the example concise and focused on engine structure.

 The goal of this code sample is to illustrate how market data, signals, execution logic and performance evaluation can be structured in a systematic trading research workflow.